HW-PlayersPatch/File_Share/ChangeLists/Build 10 Change List.md

-# Homeworld Remastered 2.3 Players Patch
-# Change List for Build 10 from August 31, 2019
+# Homeworld Remastered 2.3 Players Patch | Build 10 - August 31, 2019

 ## Gameplay Options and Features
 * Added a Dual Command mode to allow one player to control two fleets.
 Change your race to a Dual Command race, and then change a CPU ally to the same Dual Command race.
 You will start with two fleets, double the starting RUs, double the research costs, and will have double the unit caps.